eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

 Unlike GANs, which have a hard time learning discrete data.

-### Stopping problem
+### Variable output lengths

- - None of these models worry about "stopping".
+None of these models worry about "stopping".
 Audio and images have a fixed number of time steps: generate $$N$$ audio samples, or $$N^2$$ pixel values.
 Text is a bit different: thankfully it is discrete, so we can have one more category to indicate "stop".
 None of these models have both a variable number of outputs _and_ continuous inference variables.

 ### Modelling multiple timescales

 E.g. sound.
-Important co
+Important correlations at the millisecond scale, and important patterns at the minute scale (esp. for music).

 <figure>
     <a href="https://storage.googleapis.com/deepmind-live-cms/documents/BlogPost-Fig1-Anim-160908-r01.gif"><img src="https://storage.googleapis.com/deepmind-live-cms/documents/BlogPost-Fig1-Anim-160908-r01.gif"></a>
     <figcaption>Audio exhibits patterns at multiple timescales.
 Source: <a href="https://deepmind.com/blog/wavenet-generative-model-raw-audio/">Google DeepMind</a>.</figcaption>
 </figure>

 Context stacks in WaveNet, or multi-scale PixelRNN.